opendocsg/slw-judgments-backfill/2011_SGHC_55/report.md

 **The law on** **_forum non conveniens_**

 11     The law on _forum non conveniens_ is set out in _Spiliada Maritime Corporation v Cansulex Ltd_ [1987] AC 460 (“ _Spiliada_ ”).
-The law, commonly referred to as the _Spiliada_ principles, has been discussed in a host of local decisions, and it is sufficient to refer to the Court of Appeal’s decision in _CIMB Bank Bhd v Dresdner Kleinwort Ltd_ [2008] 4 SLR(R) 543 where it explained at [26]:
+The law, commonly referred to as the _Spiliada_ principles, has been discussed in a host of local decisions, and it is sufficient to refer to the Court of Appeal’s decision in _CIMB Bank Bhd v Dresdner Kleinwort Ltd_ <span class="citation">[2008] 4 SLR(R) 543</span> where it explained at [26]:

  The gist of these principles is that, under the doctrine of forum non conveniens , a stay will only be granted where the court is satisfied that there is some other available and more appropriate forum for the trial of the action.
 The burden of establishing this rests on the defendant and it is not enough just to show that Singapore is not the natural or appropriate forum.
 The defendant